fdb/enigmeta/_posts/2017-09-22-google-cloud-onboard-eindhoven.md

 The Google Cloud platform is big, but can be broken down in four sections:
 - **Compute**: managing the machines that run your applications.
 Ranging from Compute Engine, which is a VPS, to App Engine, which is a Platform as a Service (PaaS).
 - **Storage**: managing how you store and access data.
 This covers file storage (Cloud Storage), Cloud SQL and Bigtable for big projects.
 - **Big Data**: asking questions about large datasets.
-Use BigQuery to perform SQL-like queries on terrabyte-size datasets, Pub/Sub for messaging, Datalab for an IPython Notebook in the cloud.
+Use BigQuery to perform SQL-like queries on terabyte-size datasets, Pub/Sub for messaging, Datalab for an IPython Notebook in the cloud.
-- **Machine Learning**: access to Google's infrastructure for your own machine learning jobs using Tensorflow, or pre-built machine learning apps like Cloud Vision, the Natural Language API or the Speech API.
+- **Machine Learning**: access to Google's infrastructure for your own machine learning jobs using TensorFlow, or pre-built machine learning apps like Cloud Vision, the Natural Language API or the Speech API.

 Monitoring all of that data happens through [StackDriver](https://cloud.google.com/stackdriver/), an application to monitor, log and debug applications.